 Together with our investment and impact advisory team, we can advise on any aspect of setting up, financing and running a social enterprise, providing practical, commercial advice on:

-- Financing (including equity finance, loans and grants)
+- Financing and investment (including equity finance, loans and grants)

 - Contracts (including service level agreements)

-We have worked with NCVO, ACEVO, the Social Enterprise Coalition and many others producing clear and workable written guidance on how to establish and run social enterprises and giving accessible and friendly training.
+We have worked with Social Enterprise UK, NCVO, ACEVO, and many others producing clear, practical guidance on how to establish and run social enterprises.